boopsboops/ncbi-supermatrix/README.md

-# ncbi-supermatrix
+# NCBI Supermatrix

-This is pipeline that will assemble phylogenetic 'supermatrix' datasets directly from NCBI.
+This is pipeline that will assemble phylogenetic 'supermatrix' datasets directly from the [NCBI nucleotide](https://www.ncbi.nlm.nih.gov/nucleotide) database.
 Currently working on Ubuntu Linux.

 ### INSTALLATION

-First ensure that [vsearch](https://github.com/torognes/vsearch), [trimal](https://github.com/inab/trimal), [mafft](https://mafft.cbrc.jp/alignment/software/) and [raxml-ng](https://github.com/amkozlov/raxml-ng) are installed and on your `$PATH`.
-Both mafft and vsearch can be installed from Ubuntu repositories with `sudo apt install mafft vsearch`.
-The others will need to be compiled.
-Check they are all installed by running e.g. `which mafft` or `which vsearch` in your home directory.x
+First ensure that [git v2.x](https://git-scm.com/downloads), [R v4.3.x](https://cloud.r-project.org/), [vsearch v2.x](https://github.com/torognes/vsearch), [trimal v1.4](https://github.com/inab/trimal), [mafft v7.x](https://mafft.cbrc.jp/alignment/software/) and [raxml-ng v1.2](https://github.com/amkozlov/raxml-ng) are installed and available on your `$PATH`.
+Newer versions of these programs will likely work, but R needs to be v4.3.
+Both git, mafft and vsearch can be installed from Ubuntu Linux repositories with `sudo apt install git mafft vsearch` or via Homebrew for Mac with `brew install git mafft vsearch`.
+The others will need to be installed via instructions on their respective GitHub pages.
+Check they are all installed by running e.g. `which mafft` or `which vsearch` in your home directory.
+The [renv-installer](https://github.com/jcrodriguez1989/renv-installer) software is useful for managing multiple R versions across projects.

+To install NCBI-Supermatrix:

 ```
 # clone the repository